XavierBerger/RPi-Monitor/docs/source/24_addons.rst

   * * * * * root cd /usr/share/rpimonitor/web/addons/top3; ./top3 > top3.html

-For deeper details, refer to rpimonitor manpage and to comments available into the script top3.
+.. important:: ``id`` has to start by 1 and incrementing.
+This is defining the order of addons with the menu.

 Example Addon
 -------------